eisental/RedstoneChips/circuitdocs/Spark.md

 Fires a lightning bolt over an interface block.
 The chip can have any number of input and interface block pairs.
 When one of the inputs is triggered, a lightning will fire over the corresponding interface block.

-When adding 'bin' as a sign argument, it is possible to set an interface block to fire by setting the chips data pins (inputs 2 and above) to the desired binary number and then triggering the 1st input pin.
+When adding __'bin'__ as a sign argument, it is possible to set an interface block to fire by setting the chips data pins (inputs 2 and above) to the desired binary number and then triggering the 1st input pin.

+Use __'fake'__ as a sign argument to prevent the lightning bolt from causing actual damage.

 [source code](https://github.com/eisental/SensorLibrary/blob/master/src/main/java/org/tal/sensorlibrary/spark.java)